Methane Emissions: U.S. and International Mitigation Efforts

 United Nations Framework Convention on Climate Change (UNFCCC)

-these NDCs include specific targets for reducing economy-wide methane emissions, and another 20 included measures to reduce methane emissions from fossil fuels.86 The NDC the United States submitted in 2024 includes methane as one of the GHGs in its overall GHG target but does not have a specific target for reducing methane emissions.87 It also includes strategies for reducing methane across all major sources of anthropogenic methane emissions.
-In 2025, President Trump signed an executive order directing the United States to withdraw from the PA.88 Until the withdrawal becomes effective, the United States remains a party to the agreement and continues to be subject to its reporting and transparency requirements.
+Methane is a covered GHG under the United Nations Framework Convention on Climate Change (UNFCCC) and the PA.96 Most parties to the PA have included methane in their NDCs, which are nonbinding pledges that outline their emissions reduction goals, implementation strategies, and time frames for achieving their goals.97 Of the 168 latest available NDCs, representing 195 parties to the PA, over 90% include methane as one of the GHGs in their overall target.98 About 30 of these NDCs include specific targets for reducing economy-wide methane emissions, and another 20 included measures to reduce methane emissions from fossil fuels.99 The NDC the United States submitted in 2024 includes methane as one of the GHGs in its overall GHG target but does not have a specific target for reducing methane emissions.100 It also includes strategies for reducing methane across all major sources of anthropogenic methane emissions.
+In 2025, President Trump signed an executive order directing the United States to withdraw from the PA.101 Until the withdrawal becomes effective in January 2026, the United States remains a party to the agreement and continues to be subject to its reporting and transparency requirements.

 Some of the actions at sessions of the Conference of the Parties (COP) to the UNFCCC have been relevant for methane mitigation.
-For example, at COP28, parties adopted a decision on the first Global Stocktake—a periodic assessment that evaluates collective progress toward the PA’s climate goals—that included a first-time mention of methane reduction in the negotiated decision documents of the COP.
-The decision called on all parties to “accelerat[e] the substantial reduction of non-carbon-dioxide emissions globally, in particular methane emissions by 2030,” and encouraged them to include all GHGs in their next NDCs.
-The decision also called on parties to accelerate the transition away from fossil fuels—a main source of anthropogenic methane emissions.89 In addition, other initiatives to address methane have been announced concurrent to and in conjunction with the official proceedings of the COPs.
+For example, at COP28, parties adopted a decision on the first Global Stocktake—a periodic assessment that evaluates collective progress toward the PA's climate goals—that included a first-time mention of methane reduction in the negotiated decision documents of the COP.
+The decision called on all parties to "accelerat[e] the substantial reduction of non-carbon-dioxide emissions globally, in particular methane emissions by 2030," and encouraged them to include all GHGs in their next NDCs.
+The decision also called on parties to accelerate the transition away from fossil fuels—a main source of anthropogenic methane emissions.103 In addition, other initiatives to address methane have been announced concurrent to and in conjunction with the official proceedings of the COPs.
 These initiatives are discussed below.

 Global Methane Pledge (GMP)

-The United States, the EU, and 11 other countries launched the Global Methane Pledge (GMP) as a campaign concurrent to the proceedings of COP26 in Glasgow, UK, in 2021.90 The GMP is a nonbinding commitment by countries to collectively reduce global methane emissions by at least 30% from 2020 levels by 2030.
-The GMP estimates that meeting these goals has the potential to reduce global warming by at least 0.2°C by 2050.91
+The United States, the EU, and 11 other countries launched the Global Methane Pledge (GMP) as a campaign concurrent to the proceedings of COP26 in Glasgow, UK, in 2021.104 The GMP is a nonbinding commitment by countries to collectively reduce global methane emissions by at least 30% from 2020 levels by 2030.
+The GMP estimates that meeting these goals has the potential to reduce global warming by at least 0.2°C by 2050.105

-China, India, the United States, Brazil, and Russia.93 Together, these countries emit close to half of global methane emissions.
+As of November 2024, 159 nations had signed the pledge—representing more than 50% of the world's anthropogenic methane emissions.106 The world's largest methane emitters are currently China, India, the United States, Brazil, and Russia.107 Together, these countries emit close to half of global methane emissions.
 Of these, the United States and Brazil have signed on to the GMP.
 China, India, and Russia have not.

 By joining the pledge, participating countries agree to take comprehensive domestic actions and support international efforts to mitigate methane emissions across all sectors—including the energy, waste, and agriculture sectors.
 The pledge includes a commitment to moving toward using best available inventory methodologies to quantify methane emissions and encourages participating countries to include methane mitigation as part of their broader efforts to reduce GHG emissions under the PA.
 The GMP also states that the participants intend to review progress through annual ministerial meetings.
 Annual ministerial meetings have historically been held concurrently with sessions of the COP.